sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/troubleshooting.md

 #### Scenario: zoekt-webserver is in a `CrashloopBackOff` and `err cannot allocate memory`

 Sourcegraph uses a mmap to store its indices.
 The default operating system limits on mmap counts may to be too low, which may result in out of memory exceptions.
-If you are seeing this error on large scale deployments with a lot repos to be indexed, please verify the following:
+If you are seeing this error on large scale deployments with a lot repos to be indexed, please use the following steps to verify the source of the errors:

+1. Ensure pods are not out running out of allocated memory and being OOMKilled by running:

+        kubectl top pod indexed-search-<pod_number>

+        kubectl describe nodes

 1. On the host operating system execute `sudo sysctl -n vm.max_map_count`.